 Local Regulations – Diving Medical Statement

 Divers are expected to complete a medical statement form prior to any diving indicating that you are fit to dive.
 If you are unsure about any section on the form indicated, we can provide the service of a diving doctor.
 The price is usually €50.00.
 Medicals from your country of origin are acceptable ensuring that the diving centre is provided with a copy.

 All divers who wish to dive on their own or with their buddy may do so, on presentation of PADI Advanced Open Water, equivalent certification by other agencies (e.g. CMAS Two Star Diver, BSAC sport Diver, SSI Advanced Open Water, etc) or higher diving qualification.
 It is always recommended to check with the diving centre as to where would be suitable to dive, depending

 Local Regulations – Conservation

-In some sites it is easy to encounter archeological artifacts some of which may date up to the Roman era.
+In some sites it is easy to encounter archaeological artefacts some of which may date up to the Roman era.
 Some of the wrecks are from the Second World War.
-Souvenir collection is clearly prohibited by local laws and offenders will be prosecuted.
-Should you think that you have come across an item of potential archeological interest please inform your instructor/dive center who will in turn relay the information of the Museums Department.
+Souvenir collecting is strictly prohibited by local laws and offenders will be prosecuted.
+Should you think that you have come across an item of potential archaeological interest, please inform your instructor/dive centre who will in turn relay the information to the Maltese Museums Department.
 As divers we all have a collective responsibility to take care of the aquatic environment by practicing ‘environmentally friendly’ diving.
-Our concern is that you get the best of the diving the Maltese Islands offer with the minimum disturbance to aquatic life.
+Our concern is that you get the best of the diving around the Maltese Islands have to offer with the minimum disturbance to aquatic life.
 Should you wish to engage in any activity involving local fish life (e.g. photography) please inform us and we will be happy to provide advice.